Preparation Steps To Take As You Close In on Retirement

 Do the Work and Then Relax

 First, visit SocialSecurity.gov to learn more about benefits and rules.
 Then visit your local Social Security office to learn more about how to maximize your benefits.
-Delaying them if possible will make your later benefits higher.
+Delaying them if possible, can make your later benefits higher.

-But don’t delay Medicare benefits, for which you should sign up six months before you turn 65.
+But don’t delay Medicare benefits (for which you should sign up three months before to three months after turning age 65).
 Also, sign up right away for Medicare Part D unless you choose a Medicare Advantage plan that includes prescriptions or have an employer-based insurance plan that will continue in retirement.
-Any delay will cost you money every month for the remainder of your life.
-You may also want to start researching Medicare supplement plans if you choose original Medicare.
+Any delay will cost you a late enrollment penalty every month for the remainder of your life.
+You may want to start researching Medicare months before filing to learn all about it.

 Schedule an appointment with your investment broker to discuss how to maximize your retirement income and keep your investments on track.
 Retirement investing goals may be different from retirement savings goals.